tianshu-wang/Spectral-TCN/README.md

 demo.py conatins the loss function and training processes.

 Initial data sets are too large to be uploaded.
+Instead, I upload files with only 100 spectra.